Goals of a Graduate

 As a kindergartener, your child will listen to stories from Scripture and memorize Scripture verses and the kindergarten catechism on the theme of obeying God.

-Kindergarteners learn to read using Abeka’s phonics curriculum, to print using D’Nealian style of writing, and learn the basics of math using Saxon Math 1.
+Kindergarteners learn to read using Abeka’s phonics curriculum, to print using D’Nealian style of writing, and learn the basics of math using Singapore Math.

 Throughout the year, students study different species of birds–their calls, diet, habitats, anatomy, and appearance.
 Kindergarteners draw and read stories and memorize poems about different birds, and end their year with a field trip to Boise’s Birds of Prey Center.